hitottiez/hitottiez.github.io/index.md

 - ht-nishimura [at] kddi.com

 # News
+- 2025/06 Our paper was accepted to IEICE-ED.
 - 2024/06 Our paper was accepted to ICIP2024.
-- 2023/11 Our paper was selected as a best paper award of FIT2023.

 # Research
 - Computer Vision (Object Tracking, Human Action Recognition)